-A stone pillar called Phra Khoi was discovered here; originally thought to be a city pillar, it was later identified as an eroded sandstone Buddha.
+Stone pillars called Phra Khoi were found by locals, originally thought to be city boundary pillars, but later identified as eroded sandstone Buddha heads.

-The Ban Wat Pradeum Museum is located in the old monk’s residence (Kuti Luang Pho Weth Phuripanyo) and displays artifacts such as Bai Sema, Buddha fragments, and earthenware recovered from the Chumphon River.
+Within the temple grounds, the Ban Wat Pradeum Museum has been established in the monk’s residence (Kuti Luang Por Ves) to display artifacts, such as sandstone Bai Sema, Buddha fragments, and ceramic vessels.

-• Explore and study artifacts at the Ban Wat Pradeum Museum.
+• Explore and study the exhibits at the Ban Wat Pradeum Museum

-• Make merit and pay respects at the prang enshrining relics.
+• Make merit and pay respects at the Buddha relics in the prang

 How to Get There

-• By car: From the Pathomphon intersection, head toward Chumphon city for about 6 km, pass under the railway bridge, then turn into Soi Chumphon 15 (or Soi Wat Pradeum) and drive approximately 2 km.
-The temple will be on the left.
+• By private car: From Pathomphon Intersection, head toward Chumphon city for about 6 km, then pass under the railway bridge and turn into Mueang Chumphon 15 Alley or Wat Pradeum Alley, continue about 2 km.
+The temple is on the left.

 Travel Tips

-• Start by visiting the museum to understand the temple’s historical and archaeological significance.
+• Start your visit at the museum to understand the historical and archaeological significance of the temple.

 • Wat Pradeum and Ban Wat Pradeum Museum are open daily from 08:00 – 16:30.